Gua-tk/Linux-Auto-Customizer/IMPLEMENTATION.md

 - [x] Put Path declaration in common data, as a bash function
 - [x] Add final & to alias of gitk  (git_aliases), pluma, VS code,  so is always launched in background
 - [x] Apply rule: no apt, the default way to install package in script is apt-get
+- [x] Change the default storing place for wallpapers. change from ~/Images to ~/Images/wallpapers or in a folder in $USR_BIN_FOLDER

 #### Axel